Twitter (SVSA) Facebook (SVSA)

 4. The Veteran's birth date

-Once VA receives the "Intent to File" (we recommend by faxing to 844-655-1604), they might respond to the claimant by sending a formal application (VBA Form 21-527EZ or VBA Form 21-534EZ).
+Once VA receives the "Intent to File", they might respond to the claimant by sending a formal application (VBA Form 21-527EZ or VBA Form 21-534EZ).
 This form must be completed within one year from the date when the "Intent to File" was submitted.
 If the claimant does not submit the "Intent to File" by the one-year deadline, the effective date established by the "Intent to File" will no longer be valid.

 REMEMBER: Always keep of copy of anything you send to VA and all proof of any transmition or mailing (e.g. fax report or certified mail).